 - The average age at marriage has increased and more children are born to women older than 30 years.

-- In the UK, there were 2.0 million lone parents with dependent children in 2011.
-This figure has grown steadily since from 1.7 million in 2001.
-Lone parents with dependent children represent 26% of all families with dependent children in 2011 - a two percentage point increase since 2001.
+- In the UK, there were 2.0 million lone parents with dependent children in 2015.
+This figure has grown steadily from 1.9 million in 2005.
+Lone parents with dependent children represented 25% of all families with dependent children in 2015 - a similar level to 2005.

 - The percentage of women working has increased and there has been an increase in paternal involvement in childcare.